 The independent members of our Board, as determined by the Board in accordance with the existing Nasdaq Listing rules, are Messrs.
 Bornstein, Burell, Madden, Laxminarain and Wenderow, and Ms. Stockburger.

-The Board held approximately nine regular and special meetings during the fiscal year ended December 31, 2020 and acted by unanimous written consent four times.
-Each of our then-directors attended all such meetings of the Board, except on two occasions one director was absent.
-While we encourage our directors to attend the Company's annual Shareholder meeting, we do not have a policy requiring that they do so.
-All of our then-directors attended in person or by telephone the Company's 2020 annual stockholder meeting.
+The Board held approximately seven regular and special meetings during the fiscal year ended December 31, 2021 and acted by unanimous written consent four times.
+Each of our then-directors attended all such meetings of the Board, except on three occasions when one director was absent and one occasion when two directors were absent.
+While we encourage our directors to attend the Company's annual shareholder meeting, we do not have a policy requiring that they do so.
+All of our then-directors attended in person or by telephone the Company's 2021 annual stockholder meeting.